marjoleinF/curtail/README.md

 #>   10.00   17.00   18.00   17.67   19.00   20.00
 ```

+The results show the number of observations flagged as 'at risk' or 'not at risk', according to the curtailed and full-length test administration.
+Also, the number of items administrered is depicted in a histogram.
+As is always the case with detereministic curtailment, no classification errors with respect to the full-length test decsion are made.
+However, we did manage to obtain a substantial reduction in test length.

 Perhaps we can further reduce test length through stochastic curtailment.
 We use the first 500 observations for training and the next 500 observations for testing:

 ``` r